IBM-Blockchain-Archive/marbles/docs/env_setup.md

 ### Instructions

 A few different releases of the fabric are linked above.
 The release you clone needs to match the Hyperledger network you are using.

-For example, if you are using the Bluemix Blockchain Service:

-Check the commit level of the Hyperledger Fabric being currently used in your network, it can be found in the Release Notes section of the network
+For example, if you are using the Bluemix Blockchain Service then check the commit level of the Hyperledger Fabric being used by your network.
+It can be found in the Release Notes section of the network's UI.
 ![](/doc_images/marbles-env.PNG)

+**Update 5/1/2017**
+If you are on Windows please use this commit instead: `0616a9ddc02cc541409c9d77c8b7e97523a8b96e`.
+Windows needs a Fabric fix that disables pkcs11 that was not avaible until April 1st, 2017 (no joking).
+Other OSes should be able to use the same version in their release note.

-You will need to make sure that the fabric release you choose is stored under `$GOPATH/src/github.com/hyperledger/fabric`.
+Make sure that the fabric release you choose is stored under `$GOPATH/src/github.com/hyperledger/fabric`.
 The instructions below should take you through the process of properly installing the v1.0 release on your `GOPATH`.

 ```